 Welcome to the Office of the Deputy Vice-Chancellor and Vice President (Research, Development and Industry).

-The Deputy Vice-Chancellor (Research, Development and Industry) (DVC RDI) Professor Mary Kelly, is responsible for research; research training; partnership with industry and end-users to enhance research and maximise research impact; the commercialisation agenda; national and international education partnerships; research ethics; and Indigenous education and research leadership; and the development and implementation of strategies and policies in these areas that increase capability, quality and impact in accordance with the goals of the current University Strategy and with agreed strategic directions beyond the current strategy.
+The Deputy Vice-Chancellor (Research, Development and Industry) (DVC RDI) is responsible for research; research training; partnership with industry and end-users to enhance research and maximise research impact; the commercialisation agenda; national and international education partnerships; research ethics and compliance; Indigenous education and research leadership; and the development and implementation of strategies and policies in these areas that increase capability, quality and impact in accordance with the goals of the current University Strategy and with agreed strategic directions beyond the current strategy.
 The DVC-RDI reports to the Vice-Chancellor and is a member of the Vice-Chancellor's Leadership Team (VCLT).
-The Office of the DVC RDI includes four University Research Centres, the Research Office, the Office of Global Engagement and Partnerships and the Office of Indigenous Affairs and the Ethics and Compliance Unit.
+The Office of the DVC RDI includes four University Research Centres, the Research Office, the Office of Global Engagement and Partnerships, the Office of Indigenous Affairs and the Ethics and Compliance Unit.